joe-signorile/astar-pathfinding/README.md

 # Project Summary
-I have chosen to implement Bidirectional A* Pathfinding using Unity Jobs.
-This will result in very fast path calculations, even for many agents.
-Path Smoothing and Graph Scanning are also implemented with Unity Jobs, allowing optional path smoothing as well as quickly scanning the graph.
+I have chosen to implement Bidirectional A* Pathfinding using Unity Jobs and Burst with optional Path Smoothing.
+Graph Scanning is done against the 3d world, with an example generated forest.

 # Architecture
-Seeker
-  |
-  | uses
-  v
-PathfindingService <----- Graph
-  |                        ^
-  | uses                   | schedules
-  v                        |
-PathRequest ----> PathfindingJob
-  ^                        |
-  |                        | uses
-  | contains               v
-  |------------------- GraphNode
-  |
-  | contains
-  v
-PathResult <---- Path
+!classes

 # Classes
 Seeker: Game objects that are seeking a path through the game world.

-Graph: Represents the game world as a 2D grid on the XZ plane and is used by the PathfindingJob to find paths.
+Graph: Represents the game world as a 2D grid on the XZ plane and is used by the PathfindingService to find paths.

-GraphFactory: Uses RaycastCommand to scan the game world for walkable nodes
+GraphFactory: Uses RaycastCommand to scan the game world for walkable nodes.

-GraphTransformJob: A Unity Job that transforms the GraphFactory's RaycastCommand to a Graph
+GraphTransformJob: A Unity Job that transforms the GraphFactory's RaycastCommand to a Graph.

 GraphNode: This class represents a node in the graph.
-It should contain information about its position in the world, its connections to neighboring nodes, and its cost (which could be higher for nodes that contain obstacles).
+It contains information about its position in the world, its connections to neighboring nodes, and its cost.

-PathfindingService: An interface that provides methods for Seekers to request paths, using the JobScheduler to run Jobs and returning the resulting paths.
+PathfindingService: An interface that provides a method for Seekers to request paths.

-Path: This class represents a path through the graph as an array of world positions and the total cost of the path

 PathRequest: This class represents a pathfinding request.
-It contains the start and end points of the requested path
+It contains the start and end points of the requested path as both node indices and world positions.

 PathResult: This class represents the result of a pathfinding request.
-It contains the resulting Path and any other relevant information like whether the pathfinding was successful.
+It transforms the job outputs to useable paths.